SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From: Experiments

 \subsection{Birth-to-Lifecycle ``Biometric'' Fingerprinting}

 We train 12-layer, 12-head LLaMA-style models~\citep{touvron2023llama} with RoPE~\citep{su2021roformer} and Qwen-style models~\citep{team2024qwen2} from scratch.
-Because our random baseline is stochastic, we report $p$-values averaged over 10 independent trials and adopt a significance level of $\alpha=0.01$.
-Importantly, the absolute magnitude of extremely small $p$-values is not meaningful: once $p$ falls below numerical and sampling noise (e.g., $<10^{-20}$), values like $10^{-260}$ should not be interpreted as stronger evidence than $10^{-20}$—both decisively reject the null.
-In the main paper, we present results for LLaMA-style models and defer those for Qwen-style models to~\cref{sec:qwen}.
+In the main paper, we present results for LLaMA-style models and defer those for Qwen-style models to Appendix~\ref{app:sec:more_exp_details}.
 The overall conclusions are consistent across the two.

-\paragraph{Different initialization seeds produce distinct fingerprints} \cref{tab:init_model_comparison_alt} reports $p$-values from our correlation tests between pairs of models initialized with different random seeds (42, 123, 1000, and 2000) under the $t$-test and $U$-test.
+\textbf{Different initialization seeds produce distinct fingerprints} \cref{tab:diff_seed} reports $p$-values from our correlation tests between pairs of models initialized with different random seeds (42, 123, 1000, and 2000).
 All $p$-values are consistently $>0.01$, indicating that our method reliably distinguishes models trained from different seeds.
 This shows that distinct seeds yield distinct fingerprint behaviors, allowing models to be separated “at birth.”

-\paragraph{Training preserves the initialization fingerprint.} \cref{tab:init_base_comparison} compares each initialization model $s^{init}$ with its descendant $s^{base}$ trained on the OpenWebText dataset~\citep{Gokaslan2019OpenWeb} ($\approx$10B tokens).
+\textbf{Training preserves the initialization fingerprint.} \cref{tab:same_seed_init_base} compares each initialization model $s^{init}$ with its descendant $s^{base}$ trained on the OpenWebText dataset~\citep{Gokaslan2019OpenWeb} ($\approx$10B tokens).
 Across all seed–model pairs, $p$-values are consistently $<0.01$, indicating that their bias profiles remain strongly correlated and thus share a common lineage.
 In short, the trained model inherits the same fingerprint as its initialization.
-We also evaluate baseline methods (results in Appendix~\ref{app:baseline-cross-seed}); without exception, they fail to distinguish across seeds, which in turn suggests their separability stems from training-induced artifacts rather than initialization.
+We also evaluate baseline methods; without exception, they fail to distinguish across seeds, which in turn suggests their separability stems from training-induced artifacts rather than initialization.